 THE TAIL-WHITENING GENE: The “tail-whitening” gene(s) is presumed to be a separate autosomal gene (or genes) that causes the tail to stop producing pigment and turn white.
 The mechanism is not understood.
 (Probably not understood because, until only recently, no one understood the concept of “master controllers” and “switches” in regard to genes.
 Again, I suspect the “tail whitening gene” is really just a mutation in the master controller that causes it to signal the genetic switch to flip to “off” at a certain point in feather pigment production.
 This will eventually be proven one way or another.
 How this gene(s) is affected by the White-Sides Gene is completely unknown, but it is interesting that the two seem to function in concert only in Seraphim. ** In experimental crosses of Seraphim with pure recessive red pigeons, crosses of the F1 and F2 generations result in birds with a mix of rose, red, and whitesides in the shield with red or white tails.
 In Seraphim the whitening effects of the various traits seem to be linked or inherited together.) **Note: There is a color variety of Uzbek Tumbler called a “Tschinnie” that is native to the Ottoman area (modern day Turkey etc.) that is recessive red and molts to white (including the tail) in various beautiful predictable patterns of red and white.
 In some cases they may molt completely to white over several molts.
 There is a description of Tschinnies in Axel Sell’s book “Pigeon Genetics,” pp. 130-132.
 In personal email conversation with Dr. Sell he acknowledges that the genetic similarites between Seraphim and Tschinnies cannot be ignored, as they both are recessive red with the White-Sides trait and in test crosses performed by Andreas Leif in 2006 the RedHead/Neck variety (all white after the molt except the neck and chest) was found to be allelic to White-Sides; Leif also suspected that a dominant enabler (switch) was required for experession of both the Whitesides and RedHead/Neck.
 As Oriental Frills are also from that region of the world, I can’t help but wonder if the Tschinnie color gene combination was deliberately crossed into Oriental Frills generations ago, only to accidentally get thrown back into the mix in the U.S. in 1986 when Anya Ellis was working to recreate the Classic Oriental Frill because it had been essentially abandoned in the United States.
 It was her seminal work with Classic Oriental Frills that set the wheels in motion to re-establish the breed.
 She sought high and low for Old-Fashioned Oriental Frills (as they were called then) and brought them into her loft from wherever she could find them.
 It was that project that resulted in the unexpected appearance of the first two Seraphim in her loft in the nest of a pair of Classic Satinette Old Frills.
 Based on what I know about genetics, I’m left to wonder what would be the color result of putting a RedHead/Neck Tschinnie with a Seraph.
 I suspect that the Satinette Piebald pattern would make the Red-Head pattern vanish so that all offspring would molt to pure white.
 If only I could get ahold of a Red Head/Neck Tschinnie!
 A test cross could provide important information.
 I think it is likely that the Tschinnie genes were in the genetic pool of rare Old Fashioned Oriental Frills in the U.S. back in the 1980’s; and I think it is likely that the Seraph arose from accidentally putting two Satinette Piebald color pattern Old Frills together with random pre-existing Tschinnie color genes.
 Adding the Satinette Piebald pattern is probably what finalized the color mix…and that’s my theory until I’m proven wrong.

-In the Seraphim Color Gene Complex, first noticed in the loft of Anya Ellis in 1986, the Recessive Red, White-Sides, and some unidentified Tail-Whitening genes were somehow all accidentally put together in two offspring of Old Fashioned (now Classic) Satinette Oriental Frills, birds that had an established piebald color pattern which makes the whole bird white except for the wingshields and tail.
+So, to review: in the Seraph Color Gene Complex the Recessive Red, White-Sides, and some unidentified Tail-Whitening genes were somehow all accidentally put together in 1986 in two offspring of Old Fashioned (now Classic) Satinette Oriental Frills, birds that had an established piebald color pattern which makes the whole bird white except for the wingshields and tail.
 This Satinette Piebald color pattern is the defining genetic background color pattern characteristic.
 The visual color pattern in juvenile Seraphim is therefore entirely white with the recessive red gene showing up only as red marked wing-shields and tails, as one would expect for an Satinette Piebald marked bird.
-The White-Sides and Tail-Whitening genes (switches) turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production and sometimes a little later, resulting in varying amounts of red coloration in the wing shields and tail.
+The White-Sides and Tail-Whitening genes (switches) turn on variably part way through the fledging process, turning off pigment production sometime early in juvenile feather production resulting in varying amounts of red coloration in the wing shields and tail.
 The feathers that would normally be pure red in a juvenile because of the recessive red genes may thus be merely splashed with red on the tips or part way up the feather shaft due to the stoppage of pigment production.
-Normally the White-Sides trait is not expressed at all in the juvenile, so this expression of the gene (trait) is different in Seraphim.
+Normally the White-Sides trait is not expressed at all in the juvenile but in Seraphim it is having an effect as the very first feathers come in, an expression of the gene (trait) that is different than seen in other breeds.

-When the adult molt occurs a few months later, ALL the adult feathers come in pure white, as once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
+When the adult molt occurs at about four months ALL the adult feathers come in pure white.
+Once activated in the early weeks of life, the White-Sides and Tail-Whitening traits prevent the production of pigment for the rest of the bird’s life.
 The only time color will ever be seen in a Seraph is thus with initial feather development in the nest.
 As far as we know, no other white Fancy Pigeon in existence owes its absence of color pigment to this particular combination of genetic processes.
 Seraphim are unique in this way.

 SOME MORE VERY BASIC PIGEON GENETICS FOR THE BEGINNER